microsoft/PubSec-Info-Assistant/docs/knownissues.md

 ### Solution

-This was a problem with early deployments of 1.0.
-The root of this is table processing.
+This was a problem with early deployments of Information Assistant 1.0.
+The root cause of this error is table processing.
 If a table is greater than our target token count for a chunk, this is not respected meaning tables are not chunked, but treated as units.
 We now split tables by chunk size and repeat the table header rows in each chunk.

-This issue was resolved in a hotfix to the main branch of 1.0, so please upgrade to version 1.0 or later.
+This issue was resolved in a hotfix to the main branch of Information Assistant 1.0, so please upgrade to version 1.0 or later.

 ## Error